Theatre / Quidam

 - Nice Hat: The means of travel between worlds.

 - Nothing Exciting Ever Happens Here: How Zoe initially feels.

 - Original Cast Precedent: Broken with the Target.
-The character was originally played by a man but, perhaps because its gender isn't important, has since been played by both men and women.
+The character was originally played by a man but, perhaps because its gender isn't important, later played by both men and women.
 It was also somewhat broken with Zöe, in which the character was originally played by a girl under 18 years of age, but was changed to always being played by a young-looking woman when the show was converted to arena format due to Cirque's rule of "no children on arena tours".